InternationalTradeAdministration/fta-tariff-tool-dataloader/README.md

 The last file that is uploaded and passes validation will be the data referenced when the system is queried.

 ## Validation
-Some assumptions are made about the CSV format of the file:
-  - Columns headers are in the first row
-  - Columns are separated with a comma (,)

-Currently file validation ensures that the first record of the excel file has the appropriate headers:
+File validation ensures that the first record of an Excel or Csv file has the appropriate headers:

 - ```ID``` - value must be numeric
 - ```TL```